This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 The Old Kent Market is possibly the easiest building to spot in Margate as it is bright red and near the seafront!

 Based in an old cinema, this lovingly restored food and drink favourite hosts several permanent dining options stalls, as well as several pop-up arts and crafts stalls.

 Something for all tastes can be found inside The Old Kent Market, from south east Asian food through to a veritable feast of vegan options.
 They also lay claim to have the UK’s smallest pub inside, The Little Prince.

-Popular during the holidays and weekends, The Old Kent Market is one of the most fun things to do in Margate and is open daily from 10am to 8pm – times correct as at March 2023.
+Popular during the holidays and weekends, The Old Kent Market is one of the most fun things to do in Margate and is open daily from 10am to 8pm – times correct as of summer 2023.

 Address: The Old Kent Market, 8 Fort Hill, CT9 1HD

 6. Botany Bay